IaCLearn/TFBasicInfra/README.md

     client_secret     = ""
     }
     ```
+4. Update the variable values in the tfvars files

-3. Run the following terraform commands
+5. Run the following terraform commands

 ```
 terraform init